trussworks/Engineering-Playbook/web/frontend/README.md

   - Add [Redux](https://redux.js.org/) to your project.
     - This is a rather big step.
 You’ll need to have some sort of state, so make a login button and “logged in” will be the state you are going to keep track of.
     - When the user is logged in, there should be a “log out” button shown.

+## More Topics to Cover

+This guide is not complete, and always a work in progress!
+These are other areas of frontend development that we'd like to develop more resources and best practices for.
+Feel free to add onto this playbook!

+- Single page application development
+- Server-side rendering
+- Progressive web app (PWA)
+- Non-React frameworks
+- Webpack & frontend compilation tooling